novoalab/Nano3P_Seq/R_scripts/annotation_building/README.md

-# Creating BED files from GTF annotation file for detailed analyses
+# Creating BED files from GTF annotation file for Nano3p-seq analyses

 ## Create a BED file that contains Exon cordinates